percona/pbm-docs/docs/index.md

 # Percona Backup for MongoDB documentation

 Percona Backup for MongoDB (PBM) is an open source and distributed solution for consistent backups and restore of [MongoDB sharded clusters and replica sets](details/deployments.md).
-There is no notable performance nor operating degradation associated with PBM.

-You can make backups on a running server and restore your database to a specific point in time using the PBM command line interface.
-To do these tasks from a user interface, [use PBM with Percona Monitoring and Management](https://docs.percona.com/percona-monitoring-and-management/get-started/backup/index.html).
 Read more [how PBM works](intro.md).

+Make backups on a running server and restore your database to a specific point in time using the PBM command line interface.
+Alternatively, manage backups from a web interface [with PBM and Percona Monitoring and Management](https://docs.percona.com/percona-monitoring-and-management/get-started/backup/index.html).

 !!! note ""